 I was struck several times by the very idea alone that some of these refugees are professional dancers, care workers, father’s without sons, orphans, fishermen.
 They’re anyone and everyone, because they’re people.

 Like the Refugee Tales published by Comma Press, Shatila Stories from Peirene Press is a novel comprised of a collection of fiction — inspired by first hand experiences — by refugees who have made perilous journeys and sacrificed so much for the sake of surviving and living the life every human has a right to live.

 Khaled Hosseini, author of The Kite Runner, described Shatila Stories thus: ‘This remarkable novel isn’t about the refugee voice; it is born from it and told through it.
 On every page, the glint of hope for dignity and a better life is heartbreakingly alive.’

-Children of Our Age follows the lives of a small group of Polish people living in the UK, their differing circumstances and outlooks on life, and how they gradually become dramatically entwined with each other – for better or for worse.
+Children of Our Age, one of the most affecting books about refugees, follows the lives of a small group of Polish people living in the UK, their differing circumstances and outlooks on life, and how they gradually become dramatically entwined with each other – for better or for worse.